Designing scalable search & filtering for complex, data-rich archives

 Objective

-• supporting both targeted search and exploratory browsing
+• Support both targeted search and exploratory browsing

 My role